Towards Disentangling Information Paths with Coded ResNeXt: Coded ResNeXt

 which gives the mean energy of the output signal of the $n$-th subNN.
-The Energy Normalization step simply divides the outputs of all branches by a scalar value equal to the square root of the total mean energy:
+Energy Normalization simply divides the outputs of all branches by a scalar value equal to the square root of the total mean energy, i.e,